Did you know you can increase your productivity using neuro-associations?

 If you simply pick one of these and try it out in your everyday life—even just a few minutes per day—just watch how your mind, body, and brain react.

 Keep track of how you feel.
 Observe your energy levels and productivity.
 I would bet money that things will start shifting.

-The key to increase productivity is all about influencing who you’re BEING while you go about all the ‘doing’ in your life.
+The key to increasing productivity is all about influencing who you’re BEING while you go about all the ‘doing’ in your life.
 Try it and see for yourself.